Future City: Making the CBD more walkable

 Fencing along the middle of the road is a good idea too - to group people at crossing points, rather than having people playing Russian roulette crossing wherever they please as it is now.
 I would love to see the Police enforcing safe pedestrian crossing of streets - I see so many people crossing against red lights with no regard for anyone else - it's infuriating and unsafe!

-Adrian over 3 years ago
+Adrian about 4 years ago

 We do not need to lower the speed limit.
 Pedestrians need to take more responsibility and care when crossing roads.